bsaglimb/bsRegexTutorial/regexTutorial.md

 Character classes match a character from a specific set.
 There are a number of predefined character classes and you can also define your own sets.
 Character classes are components within our regular expression that tells us what type of characters to expect.

 - `[ABC]` Characters inside brakets will match any character in the set.
-- `[^ABC]`Adding carrot will match any character that is not in the set.
+- `[^ABC]`Adding caret will match any character that is not in the set.
 - `[A-Z]` Adding a dash between two characters will select a range.
 - `.` Will Match any characters expect linebreaks.
 Its like a wildcard and will accpet any input.
 - `[\s\S]` A character set that can be used to match any character, including line breaks, without the dotall flag.
-(An alternative is [^] carrot in brackets, but it is not supported in all browsers)
+(An alternative is [^] caret in brackets, but it is not supported in all browsers)
 - `\w` Matches any word character (alphanumeric & underscore).
 Only matches low-ascii characters (no accented or non-roman characters).
 - `\W` Matches any character that is not a word character. (alphanumeric and underscore)
 - `\d` Matches any digit character.
 (0-9)